 };

-The higher order function takes the list of properties to observe as input and creates a meta object properties to hold the values.
+to hold the values.
 This meta object can also be injected if you need to share it between multiple controllers.

 The next part is interesting: we override the host’s rendering function.
 The reason for this is that our components can be composed with several controllers, each implementing its own update logic.
-If another triggers an update, we still want the properties to be injected into the rendering loop, under the properties namespace here.
+If another triggers an update, we still want the properties to be injected into the rendering loop, under the properties

-We can then delegate to the input generator using yield*.
+We can then delegate to the input generator using yield*

 Note that the reactive properties is a list of property names.
 You could go a bit further and also support some sort of configuration object where you specify how to parse the data, whether it should reflect on a given attribute, etc.